BANKING IN THE U.S.

 Because getting a major credit card is very difficult, international students should take every opportunity to establish a good credit history.
 For international students who have been in the U.S. a little longer, obtaining credit cards becomes a little easier once they have established some sort of credit history.

-* See the OISSS handout, Establishing a Credit History in the U.S. for more information on this topic.
+* See the next topic: Establishing a Credit History in the U.S. for more information on this subject.

 Writing personal checks may be new for you.
 In the U.S., you may pay bills (utility bills, rent, credit card bills) by personal check.
 You can also often buy things in stores and pay for restaurants by check (as long as you have a credit card and/or picture identification with you, too).
 Although on-line bill paying and credit card payments are becoming more popular, most people need to use checks occasionally.